NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV00-open-a-shapefile.md

 "closed".
 Thus the outlines of plot boundaries, lakes, oceans, and states or countries are often represented by polygons.
-Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this lesson.
+Occasionally, a polygon can have a hole in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial.

  <i class="fa fa-star"></i> **Data Tip:** Sometimes, boundary layers such as
  states and countries, are stored as lines rather than polygons.
-However, these boundaries, when represented as a line, will not create a closed object that we can apply a "fill" to or calculate the area of.
+However, these boundaries, when represented as a line, will not create a closed object with a defined "area" that can be "filled".
 {: .notice}

 ## Shapefiles: Points, Lines, and Polygons